 Extended detection and response (XDR) is one of those solutions that has gained momentum from buyers and taken over many security conversations in recent years.
 According to Gartner’s XDR Market Guide, “by year-end 2028, XDR will be deployed in 30% of end-user organizations to reduce the number of security vendors they have in place.”

 Part of this rapid adoption is fueled by the growing trend of consolidation and part is fueled by the changes in organizations’ security and operations infrastructure.
 As organizations turn to the cloud, hybrid work models, and digitization, more traditional security measures, such as endpoint detection and response (EDR), are no longer enough to cover the growing attack surface.

 But, with so many solutions on the market and the dynamic nature of both cybersecurity and organizations’ operational needs, it’s important to look at what XDR is, what it isn’t, and if it’s the best option moving forward.

 XDR is a literal “extension” of EDR solutions, which are focused solely on endpoints, and aim to be more unified and efficient as organizations’ attack surfaces expand and threat actors’ tactics, techniques, and procedures (TTPs) evolve.

-As an emerging technology there is still some debate among vendors about what the actual definition of XDR is, with some vendors even offering varying explanations of the acronym itself.
-Some product vendors define XDR as “cross detection and response,” where others see the X as a variable and define the acronym as any or all Detection and Response.
-The most common definition however is based around the idea of XDR being eXtended Detection and Response.
+However, there is still some debate among vendors about what the actual definition of XDR is, with some vendors even offering varying explanations of the acronym itself.
+Some define XDR as “cross detection and response,” where others see the ‘X’ as a variable and define the acronym as any or all detection and response.
+The most common definition, however, is based around the idea of XDR being extended detection and response.

 XDR vs. SIEM